tatiananovaes/Santander_Customer_Satisfaction/README.md

 ## _Data_
-_The training and test datasets with hundreds of anonymous resources were provided by Santander on the Kaggle platform, in separate files (csv)._
+_The training and test datasets with hundreds of anonymous resources were provided by Santander on the Kaggle platform, in separate files (csv).
+The train dataset was subdivided into training and testing for training and model evaluation and the test dataset was used to make predictions with the best model found._

 ## _Dependencies_
 _The project was run using the Python language in Jupyter Notebook.
-The libraries used were Numpy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-learn, Pyarrow, Joblib, Pickle, Imblearn, and XGBoost, plus Streamlit.
+The libraries used were Numpy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-learn, Pyarrow, Joblib, Pickle, Imblearn, and XGBoost.
 The versions used are in the requirements.txt file._

 ---